 How many inspirational quotes have you heard recently?
 There are plenty out there in the world in the form of posters, coasters, calendars and even promotional pens.
 Not many, however, seem tailored to the life and times of facility managers.
-To remedy that fact, here are five quotes pulled from a couple different online lists, and inspiration on how they can lead to better building maintenance.
+To remedy that fact, here are five quotes pulled from a few different online lists, and inspiration on how they can lead to better building maintenance.

 The first two quotes come from Inc. Magazine, and, in a great move by writer Jeff Haden, these words of wisdom are not from famous thinkers, but rather from everyday men and women Haden met throughout his life.
 The last three do, in fact, come from great thinkers, ranging from Abraham Lincoln to Albert Einstein.
 They may not have known they were talking about facility maintenance, but, in retrospect, it all adds up.